Written by Kate Hallewell

 or

-– A vulnerable person can also qualify (this includes young families and people older than 65)
+– qualify due to having a vulnerable person in the household (this includes young families and people older than 65)

-We will delve into each of these ways to qualify in more detail below, but if you are ready to use the free grant checker you can jump straight to the free grant checker.
+We will delve into each of these ways to qualify in more detail below, but if you are ready to check eligibility for boiler upgrade scheme support, you can jump straight to our free grant checker.
 The grant checker will ask you the relevant questions to see if you qualify.

 Eligibility if you claim benefits